CLOVIS-AI/Prepared/docs/website/docs/features/time.md

 ### Injecting the virtual time into the system-under-test

+=== "Kotlin.time"

+    Algorithms we want to test need to have access to the virtual time.
+Traditionally, this is done by accepting a `Clock` in the algorithm's constructor.
+We can generate such a clock with [`time.clock`](https://opensavvy.gitlab.io/groundwork/prepared/api-docs/suite/opensavvy.prepared.suite/clock.html):

+    ```kotlin
+    test("Test an algorithm that performs time-sensitive operations") {
+        startAlgorithm(time.clock)
+        delay(2.days + 5.hours)
+        endAlgorithm()

+        // …check the final state…
+    }
+    ```

 === "KotlinX.Datetime"

     Algorithms we want to test need to have access to the virtual time.
 Traditionally, this is done by accepting a `Clock` in the algorithm's constructor.
 We can generate such a clock with [`time.clock`](https://opensavvy.gitlab.io/groundwork/prepared/api-docs/compat/compat-kotlinx-datetime/opensavvy.prepared.compat.kotlinx.datetime/clock.html):